Health Information Management Program Description

 Health Information Technicians may also perform data retrieval for quality assurance activities, protect confidential patient information and assist physicians and other health care personnel with appropriate medical record documentation practices.

 Additionally, students who take Health Infromation Management will be eligible to sit for CSBC, CEHRS, and CAHIMS certifications.
-These certifications are accredited by National Healthcareer Association (NHR) and Health Information Management System Society (HIMSS).
+These certifications are accredited by National Healthcareer Association (NHA) and Health Information Management System Society (HIMSS).

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.

 $75........Career Center Services

 Pricing for housing and meal plans can be found here.

 The Demand for Health Information Management Graduates Continues to Increase